DIVORCE CAN SEEM LIKE AN OVERWHELMING EXPERIENCE.

 Divorce is difficult for everyone involved, and the grieving process is different for every couple and every individual.
 Divorce affects different parts of people’s lives, such as self-image, family relationships, finances, work environment, and future expectations.
 (This is why it’s crucial to adequately prepare for your divorce as well.)

 The five stages of grief—denial, anger, bargaining, depression, and acceptance—are often trotted out as a sequence of steps that one must get through in order to heal from a loss.
 But it’s important to remember that these feelings do not come in any particular order.
 In fact, most people need to “ping pong” through each of these steps multiple times (a day!) as they try to come to terms with the situation.
 You may skip some steps entirely.
 You may be stuck in one mindset for years.
 When it comes to grief, there is no such thing as “normal” because everything is normal.

 COPING WITH DENIAL

 Denial can manifest itself in a lot of different ways.
 Many people might find themselves shell shocked.
 They say things like, “This can’t be happening.”
+Others may dismiss the situation, assuring themselves that their spouse will “come around eventually.”
 Others might operate on autopilot to avoid feeling anything at all.
-Coping with denial is often one of the hardest stages of grief in divorce, as it demands that you go against your gut feeling.
+Overcoming denial is often one of the hardest stages of grief in divorce, as it demands that you go against your gut feeling.
 As a divorce lawyer, trust me when I say that everyone feels this way at some point.
 It doesn’t mean that divorce is a mistake.
 Coping with denial is crucial, as it’s a mindset that will paralyze you.
 Prolonging the inevitable will not make the pain of divorce any less; it merely makes it last longer.
 If your spouse is adamant about wanting a divorce, it’s important to respect that boundary, regardless of how you feel about the relationship.

 COPING WITH ANGER